 In the midst of the crowd, Bogavas stood looking totally subdued, though he was actually devising a plan to keep himself out of the Wizards' Jail.
 All his ambitions, all his plans to destroy the Spectral Knights had backfired on him and now he was standing once again on the threshold of Merklynn's domain.
 Still, he thought to himself, he had fooled Merklynn once before, so all he had to do was put on a show of contrition, swear that he would never kidnap anyone again.
 If necessary, he would even submit to the test he had bluffed his way through the last time he was here.

 A flash of light shot out of the Orb and converged on Bogavas, who seemed to flicker for an instant before disappearing from the Shrine, leaving no sign that he had ever been present.
-Merklynn inspected his seven proteges before nodding with satisfaction.
-"It is over," he told them, relieved that the last member of Sanofainus' inner circle had been neutralised.
+Merklynn inspected the seven knights standing before him, then nodded with satisfaction.
+"It is over," he told them, relieved that the last member of Sanofainus's inner circle had been neutralised.
 "The Crystals of Power are permanently out of the reach of mortal men."

 "But what of Bogavas?" asked Feryl.
 "If he escaped once, there's a risk he may do so again."

-Merklynn smiled at the young knight, understanding his fears after the way Bogavas had treated him.
-"None of you need bother about him ever again - I will personally see to it that he stays in the Wizards' Jail.
+Merklynn smiled at the young knight.
+"None of you ever need to bother about him again; I will personally see to it that he stays in the Wizards' Jail.
 For now, though, we have other business to attend to.
 I see that your Power Staffs have been used," he said to Leoric, Witterquick and Cryotek.
 "Normally, I would send you on a quest in exchange for more magic - but, this time, I'm prepared to make an exception."

-As one, the three Spectral Knights moved towards Merklynn's magical pool and dipped the tips of their Staffs into the magical golden substance it contained.
-The Staffs slowly began to glow as the Powers of Strength, Speed and Wisdom returned to them ready to be called on again once they were needed . . .
+As one, the three Spectral Knights moved towards Merklynn's magical pool and dipped the tips of their Staffs into the golden substance it contained.
+The Staffs slowly began to glow as the Powers of Strength, Speed and Wisdom returned to them ready to be called on again once they were needed.

 "The one who stole you from your homes and families has been sent to the Wizards' Jail," Leoric announced, raising his Power Staff as he spoke.
 "So I think I can safely say that, as of this moment, you are all truly free!"